troneurope/tronsr-template/COMMUNITY_PLAN.md

 - 20 TB SSD
 - 2 x 10 GB Network

 With the installation of a new server, a TRON Convention will take place, where the team from the respective country can announce theirself.
+These teams are very important for the network, the economics and the growth of TRON.
+After reaching our target to connect all European countries, we gained 28x5 teams.
+These 140 teams are only and exclusive working for TRON.